 Open the door.
 Please open the door.
 Could you open the door?
 Could you please open the door?
 Would you mind opening the door for me?

-Can you see how that works?
+Can you see?
 The longer the request, the more polite it is.
 Let's go back to our original example: